smolinde/iot-dashboard/pages/project-story.md

 ## 3 AI-Supported Development
 Throughout the project, I used three AI tools - [ChatGPT](https://chatgpt.com/), [DeepSeek](https://chat.deepseek.com/), and [Manus AI](https://manus.im/app).
 Each of these tools has its own strengths and weaknesses, but in combination, they are basically omnipotent.
 Although they can write amazing texts and create good code, I wrote all of these texts manually and optimized code by hand.
 Never in my 25 years of life I would be able to create such a project (while finishing my master degree and then start working a full-time job) without the help of AI tools and large language models in this short amount of time.
 I think through AI I not only gained the missing pieces of code, but also a ton of specific knowledge related to this project.
 I had an amazing experience and want to encourage all developers to use AI for their projects, but always reflect critically on the artifacts created by AI.
 A software developer without AI is smart but slow, AI without a developer is fast but stupid.
 Combined together, they become a very powerful alloy.
 ## 4 New Business Model
 Just for the sake of fun, I decided to invent a new business model for this project and how it would generate renevue if implemented in real life.
 I think that the idea of corporate secrets in our modern world is heavily outdated and should be replaced by something new that aligns with nowadays common sense.
-More on that you can read on the [business model page](./business-model.md).
+More on that you can read on the [Business Model](./business-model.md) page.
 ## 5 Results
 To summarize everything, I am quite happy with the output of this project.
 The dashboard hangs right next to my front door and I already got used to it.
 Every time I leave the house or come back home, this little device not only tells me the current time, weather, and gas prices, but also reminds me of the countless coding nights I have spent to create this little helper.
 I hope that one day, someone actually decides to build this thing and will use it like I do.
 And maybe even get an automatic firmware update, or request a station icon.

-<p align="center"><a href="#">Unscroll this page</a></p>
+<p align="center"><a href="#project-story">Unscroll this page</a></p>